evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

-The models is equipped with 1 USB-C connections as standard.
+The model has 1 USB-C connections as standard.
 The models is equipped with 3 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.